wasp-lang/wasp/web/docs/auth/email.md

 ### 3. Add the routes and pages

 Next, we need to define the routes and pages for the authentication pages.
-We'll show the React code later, but for now we'll just define the routes and pages.

 Add the following to the `main.wasp` file: